rehman000/CodeHub/README.md

 export MAIL_PASSWORD="dummyPassword"
 ```

-But you will need to provide your <b>actual email address</b>, and an <b>actual password</b>, for convenience you can insert this on to the bottom of the .bash_profile file in WSL/Ubuntu, and then run the following command:
+But you will need to provide your <b>actual Gmail email address</b>, and an <b>actual Gmail password</b>, for convenience you can insert this on to the bottom of the .bash_profile file in WSL/Ubuntu, and then run the following command:

         $ source .bash_profile